Did you know that you can earn $37 million annually from a convenience store in just five years?

 - National Association of Truck Stop Operators

-A big part of running a convenience store is the management of inventory purchases.
+A big part of running a convenience store is how you manage inventory purchases.
 Inventory management drives your margins.

 Financing a Convenience Store